amitsaha/amitsaha.github.io/content/queue-logger-python-json-logging.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first solution is to look for ``exc_text`` which is set by the standard
-``Formatter`` class as per my [PR](https://github.com/madzak/python-json-logger/pull/38/commits/ac42b205cc275fd0c226843f1dfd226695c09afd) and set that as the value of ``exc_info`` which means at least we get the string representation of the traceback.
+``Formatter`` class as per my `PR <https://github.com/madzak/python-json-logger/pull/38/commits/ac42b205cc275fd0c226843f1dfd226695c09afd>`__ and set that as the value of ``exc_info`` which means at least we get the string representation of the traceback.
-This PR is now merge.
+This PR is now merged.

 Solution #2: Subclass QueueHandler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~